-Ultraviolet Blood Irradiation uses ultraviolet energy which is put into the body by way of IV to oxygenate the blood and kill microbes in the body, among other things.
-It has a long history and is now being reclaimed as a treatment for many different diseases due to its physiological effects.
+Ultraviolet Blood Irradiation uses ultraviolet energy which is put into the body by way of IV to oxygenate the blood and is theorized to kill microbes in the body, among other things.
+It has a long history and is now being reclaimed as a treatment for many different diseases due to its purported physiological effects.

 The Issels Immuno-Oncology website states:

 “Ultraviolet Blood Irradiation increases venous oxygen in patients with depressed blood oxygen values, enhances the resistance to acute and chronic viral and bacterial infections, has rapid detoxifying and anti-inflammatory effects and has a regulatory influence on the autonomic nervous system.
 The activation of the metabolism can last up to 42 weeks after completion of treatment.”

 In one study, it was found that with appropriate doses, Ultraviolet Blood Irradiation may selectively inactivate microbes while maintaining the viability of cells and has been shown to promote wound healing.
 UVC is also found to be less damaging to tissue than UVB.
 Even though UVC may produce DNA damage in mammalian cells, it can be rapidly repaired by DNA repair enzymes.